Howe says fans 'should dream' after 'perfect day'

 Villa went into the game on a high having earned more points than any Premier League side other than Manchester City in the second half of the 2022-23 campaign and followed that form up with significant investment in their squad this summer.

-French winger Moussa Diaby impressed and scored a debut goal of his own after his £51m move from Bayer Leverkusen, while £31m defender Pau Torres showed some impressive ability on the ball when he replaced the injured Tyrone Mings during the first half.
+France winger Moussa Diaby impressed and scored a debut goal of his own after his £51m move from Bayer Leverkusen, while £31m defender Pau Torres showed some impressive ability on the ball when he replaced the injured Tyrone Mings during the first half.

-But the day belonged to Newcastle, whose new signings appear to have settled in quickly to life in the North East.
+But the day belonged to Newcastle, whose new signings appear to have settled in quickly to life on Tyneside.

 'He has the arrogance of Pirlo'